DesertUO/desertuo_java/README.md

 ---

-Heavily relies on your server having the following plugins:
+Relies on your server having the following plugins:
  - LuckPerms
  - CoreProtect
  - EzEconomy   <-
  - Vault       <- Not that much for the moment, but I have plans on using them in the future
  - ProtocolLib <-

+---
+## Compiling
+This project uses Maven as the build manager.

 ---